lagom/lagom-java-sbt-chirper-example/DCOS.md

 ## Running on DC/OS

-This project uses [Lightbend Orchestration for DC/OS](<todo>) to simplify deployment of Chirper to [DC/OS](https://dcos.io/).
+This project uses [Lightbend Orchestration](https://developer.lightbend.com/docs/lightbend-orchestration/latest/) to simplify deployment of Chirper to [DC/OS](https://dcos.io/).
 Follow the steps below to install Chirper in your own local DC/OS environment.

 ### Setup

-You'll need to ensure that the following software is installed:
+You'll need to ensure that the following software is installed on your Linux or macOS machine:

 * [Docker](https://www.docker.com/)
 * [dcos](https://github.com/dcos/dcos-cli)